 Government Relations

 Infrastructure is a critical issue impacting St. Louis' economy, society, security and future.
-That’s why approximately every four years, we develop a report card depicting the condition and performance of Missouri's infrastructure in the familiar form of a school report card – assigning letter grades based on the physical condition and needed investments for improvement.
+That’s why approximately every four years, we develop a report card depicting the condition and performance of state infrastructure in the familiar form of a school report card – assigning letter grades based on the physical condition and needed investments for improvement.

 Are you interested in public policy?
 Sign up to become a Key Contact to learn about and help amplify ASCE’s voice on public policy issues important to our profession.
 Your experience as a civil engineer resonates with elected officials and helps them understand the implications of legislation and regulation.